theoliverlear/Style-Guide/Style Guide/Introduction.md

-maybe primitives vs objects ex String[] vs StringTokenizer when to do comments inline vs newline block comments vs brief, low visual cost comments when to use keywords like "method" or "section" in comment heading when should headings occur when to wrap a method with a poor name in a renamed method to make content more readable
+maybe primitives vs objects ex String[] vs StringTokenizer when to do comments inline vs newline block comments vs brief, low visual cost comments when to use keywords like "method" or "section" in comment heading? - What is already implied when should headings occur? when to wrap a method with a poor name in a renamed method to make content more readable